The connectivity at infinity of a manifold and $L^{q,p}$-Sobolev inequalities: Preliminary results from non-linear potential theory

-We have the following characterizations of the parabolicity of ends.
-Recall that the Riemannian double of a manifold $E$ with smooth, compact boundary $\partial E$ is a smooth Riemannian manifold (without boundary) $\mathcal{D} (E)$ such that (i) $\mathcal{D}(E)$ is complete (ii) $\mathcal{D}(E)$ is homeomorphic to the topological double of $E$ and (iii) there is a compact set $K\subset\mathcal{D}(E)$ such that $\mathcal{D}(E)\setminus K$ has two connected components, both isometric to $E$.
-Observe that this is not uniquely defined, but all such \textquotedblleft doubles\textquotedblright are bilipshitz equivalent.
+\begin{definition} The Riemannian double of a manifold $E$ with smooth, compact boundary $\partial E$ is defined to be a smooth Riemannian manifold (without boundary) $\mathcal{D} (E)$ such that (i) $\mathcal{D}(E)$ is complete (ii) $\mathcal{D}(E)$ is homeomorphic to the topological double of $E$ and (iii) there is a compact set $K\subset\mathcal{D}(E)$ such that $\mathcal{D}(E)\setminus K$ has two connected components, both isometric to $E$. \end{definition} Observe that this is not uniquely defined, but all such \textquotedblleft doubles\textquotedblright are bilipshitz equivalent.